 Any fee not listed above isn't allowed.

-The new law even says landlords can’t charge you more rent in the first months of a tenancy only, to make up any money lost in fees.
+The new law even says landlords can’t charge you more rent in the first months of a tenancy only, to make up for any money lost in fees.
 However there’s no regulation of the amount of rent a landlord can charge you in general, so you should look around for the best deal.

 What your landlord or letting agent should do with your holding deposit: